AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/change_the_stringbufferjava_class_to_add_the_below_method.md

-# Change the StringBuffer.java class to add the below method
+# Change the StringBuffer.java class to add a method

 ```
 $ cd $HOME/sources/jdk8_tl/